 - The composition is sufficiently diverse in terms of expertise;

-- The members have no family/personal/business relationship with the PhD Candidate and have no other interests regarding the PhD research.
+- The members have no family/personal/business relationship to the PhD candidate and have no other interests related to the PhD research.

-- Are the (co-)supervisors members of the PhD Committee?
+- Are (co-)supervisors members of the PhD Committee?

 - Can the composition of a PhD Committee be changed?

-In special circumstances, the composition of the PhD Committee may change.
-Such an amendment is only possible with the approval of the Doctorate Board (Article 5.2, paragraph 5).
+In special circumstances, a change may be made in the composition of the PhD Committee.
+Such a change is possible only after approval by the Doctorate Board (Article 5.2, paragraph 5).

-- What are the assessment criteria a thesis must meet?
+- What assessment criteria must a thesis meet?

-The Assessment Criteria are included in Article 7.2 of the PhD Regulations.
+The assessment criteria are listed in Article 7.2 of the PhD Regulations.

-The designation of cum laude is awarded if the thesis demonstrates the PhD Candidate's exceptional ability to practice science independently and, by way of indication, to be among the 5% best theses in the field of study.
-The procedure and criteria are set out in Articles 10.1 and 10.2 of PhD Regulations.
+The designation of Cum Laude is awarded if the thesis demonstrates exceptional ability of the PhD candidate to practice science independently and, indicatively, to be among the 5% best theses within the scientific field.
+The procedure and criteria are set out in Articles 10.1 and 10.2 of the PhD Regulations.

-- Can committee members participate in the PhD defense ceremony via videoconferencing?
+- Can committee members participate in the PhD defense session via videoconferencing?

-Yes, committee members can participate in the defense ceremony via videoconferencing.
-One week prior to the defense ceremony, the beadle sends instructions, including the videoconferencing link.
+Non-Benelux Committee members are not expected to be physically present.
+They can participate in the PhD defense session via videoconferencing.
+One week before the defense session, the Beadle will send instructions, including the videoconferencing link.

-- How is the PhD defense ceremony conducted?
+- How does the PhD defense session proceed?

-This can be found in the instructions for PhD Candidates.
+You can find this in the Instruction for PhD candidates.